Spiritual Christianity: Postniki

 Postniki were a sect that was born out of the Khlysts.
 They emphasized ascetism.

-The Postiniki branched into Staroizrail and New Israel.
+They branched into Staroizrail and New Israel.

 Skoptsy

-The Skoptsy was a sect that originally split off from the Khlysts, they no longer exists, however they had a high following in the 19th century.
-The sect believed that forgiveness of sin came through castration, the sect ultimately being destroyed by Stalin.
-Some have reported that the Skoptsy sect still exists with small numbers, but there is no serious proof for it.
-Nevertheless, a few individuals still have similar beliefs in Russia.
+Skoptsy, now extinct, originally split off from the Khlysts and had a high following in the 19th century.
+The sect believed that forgiveness of sin came through self mutilation, like castration.
+They also believed that when enough people joined them, Jesus would return.
+The sect was ultimately destroyed by Stalin.
+Some reported that the Skoptsy sect still exists in small numbers, but there is no serious proof.
+A few individuals still have similar beliefs in Russia.

-The Skoptsy believed that when enough people have joined them, Jesus would return.

 New Israel

 New Israel came to resemble Protestantism and the Dukhobors much more than Staroizrail, the New Israel movement rejects the Orthodox religious practices and aims to "worship God in spirit and truth".
 Because many adherents of the movement moved to Uruguay, the movement still exists in Uruguay.

 Shalaputs

-The Shalaputs were a radical reform movement in Imperial Russia during 1830ad-1890ad, they demanded that "sinful" people should not be let to Church meetings (Novatianism), opposed the formalism of Orthodoxy and had an emphasis on the Jewish roots of Christianity, the Shalaputs became an evangelical movement made of peasants who wanted to create their own version of Christianity that opposed Russian Orthodoxy.
+Shalaputy were a radical reform movement in Imperial Russia during 1830-1890 AD.
+They demanded that sinful people should not be allowed to attend Church meetings (Novatianism), and opposed the formalism of Orthodoxy.
+They also emphasized the Jewish roots of Christianity.
+The Shalaputs became an evangelical movement made up of peasants who wanted to create their own version of Christianity that opposed Russian Orthodoxy.